Tales from the Observer: Art, Display & Installation

 Summer Reading List: Art-Inspired Novels for Everyone!

 Recently I ran across Alyson Stanfield’s Art Biz Coach Blog which listed some great summer reading featuring fiction novels with artists as their main characters.
-It was such a great idea […]
+It was such a great idea that it had me wondering what books I’d include on my list.
+The stuff in my favourite novels is always swimming around in […]

 Everything Old is New Again: Re-inventing Stories to Collage

 Since time immemorial, story tellers have been taking old stories and making them new again.
-Walt Disney after all was not the first man to relay the tale of Cinderella – its […]
+Walt Disney after all was not the first man to relay the tale of Cinderella – its origins are centuries old and it has been re-crafted by many cultures around the world.
+You can use this same exciting tactic […]

 Frida Kahlo: Wielding the Brush of Anguish!